Salmon data package specification

 It is designed to:

-- Be simple to adopt with Excel and CSV files.
+- be simple to adopt with Excel and CSV files

-- Be ontology-aware, linking columns and codes to the DFO Salmon Ontology and related vocabularies.
+- be ontology-aware, linking columns and codes to the DFO Salmon Ontology and related vocabularies

 2 Design Goals

-- Ontology-linked: allow columns and codes to reference DFO Salmon Ontology and SKOS vocab IRIs.
+datapackage.jsonpatterns so existing tooling can be reused or extended - Ontology-linked: allow columns and codes to reference DFO Salmon Ontology and SKOS vocab IRIs

-- Incremental adoption: existing tables can be wrapped in a package with minimal changes (no need to refactor everything at once).
+- Incremental adoption: existing tables can be wrapped in a package with minimal changes

-- Machine- and human-readable: scientists can work in spreadsheets; machines can consume the same metadata.
+- Machine- and human-readable: scientists can work in spreadsheets; machines can consume the same metadata

 3 Package Layout

-- One root directory (e.g.,
+- one root directory (for example,

 Minimal example layout: